Princess Tsuguko of Takamado

-Princess Tsuguko of Takamado (承子女王, Tsuguko Joō) is a member of the Imperial House of Japan and the eldest daughter of Norihito, Prince Takamado, and Hisako, Princess Takamado.
+Princess Tsuguko of Takamado (承子女王, Tsuguko Joō) is a member of the Imperial House of Japan, paternal second cousin of Emperor Naruhito and the eldest daughter of Norihito, Prince Takamado, and his wife Hisako, Princess Takamado.

 Biography

 Childhood and education

-Princess Tsuguko was born on 8 March 1986 at Aiiku Hospital in Minami-Azabu, Tokyo.
-She is the first daughter of Norihito, Prince Takamado and his wife Hisako, Princess Takamado.
+Princess Tsuguko was born on 8 March 1986 at Aiiku Hospital in Minami-Azabu, Tokyo as the first daughter and child of Norihito, Prince Takamado and his wife Hisako, Princess Takamado (née Tottori).
+She has two younger sisters: Noriko (born 1988) and Ayako (born 1990), both of whom are no longer members of the Japanese Imperial Family.

-She graduated from the Gakushuin Primary School, Gakushuin Girls' Junior and Senior High School.
+She graduated from Gakushuin Primary School, Gakushuin Girls' Junior and Senior High School.
 After that, she entered the Faculty of Intercultural Studies of Gakushuin Women's College, but dropped out in March 2005.
 She attended the University of Edinburgh in Scotland from 13 April 2004 to 1 July 2008, where she studied criminal psychology and sociology, but dropped out.

 In March 2013, Princess Tsuguko graduated from the School of International Liberal Studies at Waseda University with a bachelor's degree.
 She works at the Japan Committee for UNICEF from April 2013.

-Duties and appearances

-Princess Tsuguko participates very frequently in the activities of the Imperial Family.
-She attends ceremonies and functions at the Imperial Palace and accompanies her mother to some other official events.
+Public life and duties

+20062010

+Princess Tsuguko participates very frequently in the activities of the Imperial family: she came of age on 8 March 2006, when she turned 20.
+To mark the occasion, she was awarded the 2nd class of the Order of the Precious Crown and attended a press conference in her honour, during which she answered questions from reporters about her future and her past.
+Since then, she has been able to start taking part in activities on behalf of the Imperial Family.

 In 2006, Princess Tsuguko represented the Imperial family at the Silver Wedding anniversary celebrations of Grand Duke Henri and Grand Duchess Maria Teresa of Luxembourg.